Venezuela's Guaido to seek to annul $8.7 billion Conoco award

 George Kahale, a U.S. attorney who represented the Venezuelan government before the World Bank tribunal, did not immediately respond to a request for comment.
 Venezuela’s information ministry also had no immediate response to a request for comment.

 An annulment would be a boost to Guaido, who in January invoked a constitutional provision to assume an interim presidency.
 Backed by the United States and dozens of other countries, Guaido argues President Nicolas Maduro’s 2018 re-election was illegitimate.

 Hernandez has been assigned to protect Venezuela’s assets abroad from possible seizure by creditors.

 Cash-strapped Venezuela has balked at paying in other arbitration cases.
 Conoco has used legal seizures of Venezuelan oil assets to enforce earlier claims.
 Other creditors are attempting to seize shares in U.S. refiner Citgo Petroleum, Venezuela’s prize overseas asset, to collect on debts.

 It was unclear if Guaido’s representatives have standing to challenge the award since the World Bank has not recognized Guaido.
-The World Bank did not immediately respond to a request for comment.
+An ICSID spokesman said the body was not in a position to provide any further information on the case.

 David Malpass, the newly named president of the World Bank, said last week that recognition would be up to its shareholders.